roddhjav/apparmor.d/docs/install.md

 !!! warning

     Partial installation is discouraged because profile dependencies are not fetched.
-To prevent some apparmor issues, the dependencies are automatically switched to unconfined (`rPx` -> `rPUx`).
+To prevent some AppArmor issues, the dependencies are automatically switched to unconfined (`rPx` -> `rPUx`).
 The installation process warns on the missing profiles so that you can easily install them if desired.
 (PR is welcome see [#77](https://github.com/roddhjav/apparmor.d/issues/77))

     For instance, `sudo make pass` gives:
     ```sh